-The basic circuit for the non-inverting operational amplifier is relatively straightforward.
+The basic electronic circuit for the non-inverting operational amplifier is relatively straightforward.

-In this circuit the signal is applied to the non-inverting input of the op-amp.
+In this electronic circuit design the signal is applied to the non-inverting input of the op-amp.
 In this way the signal at the output is not inverted when compared to the input.

 However the feedback is taken from the output of the op-amp via a resistor to the inverting input of the operational amplifier where another resistor is taken to ground.
 It has to be applied to the inverting input as it is negative feedback.

 It is the value of these two resistors that govern the gain of the operational amplifier circuit as they determine the level of feedback.

 Non-inverting amplifier gain

 The gain of the non-inverting circuit for the operational amplifier is easy to determine.
 The calculation hinges around the fact that the voltage at both inputs is the same.
 This arises from the fact that the gain of the amplifier is exceedingly high.
 If the output of the circuit remains within the supply rails of the amplifier, then the output voltage divided by the gain means that there is virtually no difference between the two inputs.

 As the input to the op-amp draws no current this means that the current flowing in the resistors R1 and R2 is the same.
 The voltage at the inverting input is formed from a potential divider consisting of R1 and R2, and as the voltage at both inputs is the same, the voltage at the inverting input must be the same as that at the non-inverting input.
 This means that Vin = Vout x R1 / (R1 + R2).
 Hence the voltage gain of the circuit Av can be taken as:

 Av = voltage gain of op amp circuit

 R1 = resistance of resistor to ground in Ω